HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 - **NpmJS Registry**: Simplest option for local developers and administrators
 - **Harbor Container Repository**: Best for CI/CD automation pipelines

 Both options are free to use and available starting from CF221.
-For details, see [Public and Free Installation Options](#public-and-free-dxclient-installation-options).
+For details, see [Public and Free Installation Options](#public-and-free-dxclient-installation-options(CF221+))

 ### From My HCLSoftware (MHS) Portal